victorsuarezis/linux-commands/.github/README.md

 # cheatsheets

-This repository contains personal cheatsheets to be used with [cheat][] and similar applications.
+This repository contains personal cheatsheets to be used with [cheat][].

 ## Installation and Usage